 Where: Mora, Mora County, New Mexico

 Mora County residents are very concerned about their land and its pristine location at the head of five watersheds.
 Climate change, extreme drought, imminent catastrophic forest fires, and the incursion of oil and gas corporations all threaten the health of the watersheds and the local people.
 Mora County’s population of 5,000 is very low-income, primarily Hispanic and Native American descent, and geographically isolated.

-RCAC worked with the town of Mora’s citizens through the Building Rural Economies (BRE) initiative to develop an action plan, objectives and timeframes.
+RCAC worked with the town of Mora’s citizens through the BRE initiative to develop an action plan, objectives and timeframes.
 With local leaders, RCAC helped to formulate a three-part strategic plan focused on economic development and land use priorities.
-Additionally, RCAC helped to develop the Mora Watershed Alliance, which expects to invigorate entrepreneurship and job development by showcasing the community’s land-based values and water-centric quality of life.
+Additionally, RCAC helped to develop the Mora Watershed Alliance, which showcases the community’s land-based values and water-centric quality of life to invigorate entrepreneurship and job development.